MemoryNode API usage

 | Supersession | replaces_memory_id, conflict resolution, evolution merges, and admin hygiene set lifecycle_state: replaced |

-| Retrieval learning | Search/context bump learning signals; POST /v1/feedback applies explicit positive/negative using the x-request-id from the search call |
+| Retrieval learning | Search/context bump implicit learning signals on the Worker (no public POST /v1/feedback in v1).
+Log x-request-id for support. |

 Implementation: apps/api/src/memories/memoryPolicyEngine.ts, apps/api/src/pipelines/search/ranking.ts, migrations 076–078.